october 18, 2014

 by Coach Eladio Valdez III (Runner’s Edge)

-This year, we will have our best ever course!
+Due to construction all along Main Street, the course has been updated between miles 1 and 3, but it will still largely keep our scenic urban course intact.
 The plan is to stick with this for at least the next couple of years.
 As the course designer, I wanted to offer a more detailed description of each race distance.
 If you’re like me, the more you can learn about a race, the better.
 It’s nearly impossible to come up with a quality flat half marathon or marathon course in our city, so I tried to minimize the hills whenever possible.
 I just modeled what has worked in other large cities – design a course that takes participants through its best parts.

 There are other subtle perks such as making the hills more friendly by choosing the more gradual option or breaking a long hill into 2 doable ones, warming everyone up a little before the first big hill, changing the scenery enough to keep things interesting, making it more spectator friendly with loops, and providing a fast downhill to flat finish.
 The half marathon is a smaller loop within the marathon meaning that participants will share the first 7.5 miles together and cover the same final 5.5 miles.
 I hope you find this informative and enjoyable to read.
 Good luck!